← Journeys

 hetu-phala-āśraya-ālambanaiḥ saṅgṛhītatvāt eṣām abhāve tad-abhāvaḥ

-Yoga Sūtras · 11 View full →
+Yoga Sūtras · 11 Full text →

 The way out: when cause, effect, support, and object disappear, the impressions also disappear.